ThFriedrich/lammps_vscode/paper.md

 # Summary

-__Lammps_VSCODE__ is a editor-extension vor [vscode](https://code.visualstudio.com/) that supports materials scientiest working with the molecular dynamics software [__LAMMPS__](https://www.lammps.org).
+Lammps_VSCODE is a extension-package for Microsofts popular code editor ["Visual Studio Code" (vscode)](https://code.visualstudio.com/) that supports materials scientiest working with the molecular dynamics software [LAMMPS](https://www.lammps.org).
 LAMMPS is an extensive, open-source molecular dynamics code with nearly 1000 high-level commands in its scripting environment.
 The code is constantly evolving with more than 250 contributors and regular release cycles.
 Using and understanding the these commands in LAMMPS-Input scipts can be challenging, especially for beginners.
-Lammps_VSCODE provides an editor extension for Microsofts popular code editor "Visual Studio Code" (vscode) that provides an interface to LAMMPS and its extensive documentation and script syntax.
-The extension provides syntax highlighting, tooltips, embedded offline documentation for all LAMMPS commands, autocomplete suggestions, a limited number of pre-run-checks and a simulation dashboard with interactive plotting of log-data and 3D-visualizations of atomic structure files.
-The extension is being updated automatically through a continuous integration pipeline on a mothly schedule to ensure ongoing compatability with the latest official LAMMPS release.
+Lammps_VSCODE provides an interface to LAMMPS and its extensive documentation and script syntax and implements functionalities such as syntax highlighting, tooltips, embedded offline documentation for all LAMMPS commands, autocomplete suggestions, a limited number of pre-run-checks and a simulation dashboard with interactive plotting of log-data and 3D-visualizations of atomic structure files.
+The extension is being updated automatically through a continuous integration pipeline on a monthly schedule to ensure ongoing compatability with the latest official LAMMPS release.

 # Statement of need

+LAMMPS stands for "Large-scale Atomic/Molecular Massively Parallel Simulator" and is a classical molecular dynamics code.
+The development began in the 1990s at Sandia National labs [@Plimpton1995] and continues to this day as an open source project with a large number of contributors and an even larger number of users.
+The scripting language used for setting up LAMMPS simulations has 1387 documented commands in the release branch of the GitHub repository at the time of writing and several [parsing rules](https://docs.lammps.org/Commands_parse.html), which add a layer of complexity.
+The actual scripts are usually not particularly extensive and consist of [four main parts](https://docs.lammps.org/Commands_structure.html):
+ 1. Initializations
+ 2. System definitions
+ 3. Simulation settings
+ 4. Simulation execution
+However,
-scientific publications [@Thompson2022; @Plimpton1995; @Kloss2012] Online Tutorials [@Fahim2022; @Mihok2022]
+scientific publications [@Thompson2022; @Kloss2012] Online Tutorials [@Fahim2022; @Mihok2022]

 # Figures